Cultural impact of Harry Styles: Identity

 Journalists deemed Styles a cultural touchstone in redefining traditional understandings of masculinity and the perception of male musicians.
 Anne T. Donahue of The Guardian described him as the harbinger of the "art-throb" persona, subverting expectations of machismo and hyper-masculinity promoted by other popular male musicians like Justin Bieber and Drake.
 Columnist Sarah Ditum of The Times labelled Styles "the gold standard of modern sensitivity" and said he "reinvented the playboy" through his chivalry and respectful nature.
 Guy Pewsey, writing for Grazia, thought that his "enthusiasm for frills and flamboyance is far from superficial – it's changing what it means to be a man".
-Jack Michael Taylor of the University of Bangor stated "Styles is integrated within popular culture as a queer icon latched to the music industry and can be used as a vessel to bring forth the media's perpetuations of being genderqueer and what it means to be a 'man.
+Jack Michael Taylor, a journalist who studied at the University of Bangor and Liverpool John Moores University stated "Styles is integrated within popular culture as a queer icon latched to the music industry and can be used as a vessel to bring forth the media's perpetuations of being genderqueer and what it means to be a 'man.
 Hannah Banks of the University of the Sunshine Coast argued "his current presentation of fluid masculinity and fashion, undefined sexuality, and political activation, seem to demonstrate an original and true self".

 A study by scholars at the University of Georgia deemed Styles one of the most significant societal "nonconformists" in popular culture.
 Journalist Caitlin Moran considered Styles one of the contemporary public figures who are expanding ideas about masculinity and developing "a new pantheon of men".
 Robin Givhan of The Washington Post credited Styles for "being his singular self, at a time when people from so many corners of society are intent on telling less-advantaged folks [...] how to be and how to live.
 It's a small but invigorating thing to see a pop star making full use of all of the sweet liberty that comes with his territory".
 In a study across 102 headlines from The Independent, Josefiinao Jokela from the University of Jyväskylä found focus on Styles's actions and thoughts regarding several past or ongoing societal issues, representing him as an active feminist and a spokesperson of different minorities, with an emphasis on his vulnerable and emotional sides in several representations.